 Term Definition API Application Programming Interface Caplin Trader A web application framework for constructing browser-based financial trading applications (Caplin Trader applications).
 Caplin Trader application A Caplin Xaqua client that has been built using Caplin Trader.
 Caplin Xaqua A framework for building single-dealer platforms that enables banks to deliver multi-product trading direct to client desktops.
-Caplin Xaqua can also be short for a Caplin Xaqua system .
+Caplin Xaqua can also be short for a Caplin Xaqua system.
 Caplin Xaqua client A client desktop or web application that interfaces with Caplin Xaqua to deliver multi-product trading to end-users.
 Caplin Xaqua system A single-dealer platform that is built using Caplin Xaqua.
+Customer-user An end-user of a Caplin Xaqua client who instructs a sales-user to trade on their behalf.
 DataSource An API and underlying code library that allows DataSource applications to communicate with each other.
 DataSource adapter A DataSource application that acts as the interface between Caplin Xaqua and an external (non-Caplin) system, exchanging data and/or messages with that system.
 DataSource application A Caplin Xaqua application that uses the DataSource API and code library to communicate with other Caplin Xaqua applications.
 DataSource peer A DataSource application that another DataSource application is configured to communicate with.
 Demo Permissioning DataSource The Demo Permissioning DataSource is an example of a Permissioning DataSource that gets its permissioning data from an XML file.
-KeyMaster Caplin KeyMaster integrates Caplin Xaqua with any existing authentication system, so that end-users or web applications do not need to explicitly log in to Liberator in addition to their normal login procedure.
-Liberator A real-time financial internet hub that delivers trade messages and market data to and from subscribers over any network that supports web traffic.
+KeyMaster Caplin KeyMaster integrates Caplin Xaqua with any existing authentication system, so that end-users or web applications do no need to explicitly log in to Liberator in addition to their normal login procedure.
+Liberator A real-time financial internet hub that delivers trade messages and market data to and from subscribers over any network that support web traffic.
 Master When permissioning data is sent to Liberator from multiple Permissioning DataSource adapters, one of the Permissioning DataSource adapters is designated the master, and the others are designated as slaves .
 Permissioning Auth Module One of several authentication modules that are supplied with Caplin Xaqua.
 Permissioning DataSource A DataSource adapter that acts as the interface between Caplin Xaqua and your Permissioning System.
 Permissioning System The source of the permissioning data that you want to integrate with Caplin Xaqua.
-SDK S oftware D evelopment K it